 The ride was fun, and actually quite smooth.
 Smoother than I expected.
 And when the burner wasn’t on, it was very quiet.
 In all, we were probably aloft for 10 minutes or so.
 I’ve gotta say—I learned a lot, and there were several aspects to riding in a hot air balloon that I wouldn’t have expected.
 Here are a few of the things I learned, and some observations I made:

 The actual “balloon” part of a hot air balloon is called the “envelope.”
 I’ll bet you didn’t know that!

 The burners are VERY hot and VERY loud.
 Ok, so this one’s a little more obvious.
-Of course I expected it to be hot, but I didn’t know that the the burners would be so loud.
+Of course, I expected it to be hot, but I didn’t know that the burners would be so loud.

 After we landed, we packed up the envelope into a bag—(Isn’t that amazing?
 We packed a nylon balloon that holds 90,000 cubic feet of hot air into a little bag and loaded it up into a trailer!)—we were “initiated” as first-time balloonists.
 The balloon crew then poured dirt and water on our heads (nobody told me about this part!) as part of the supposedly ancient initiation ritual and we celebrated with a champagne toast.
 Here’s the balloonist’s prayer: